kdave/btrfs-progs/tests/README.md

 filesystem image could be mounted, such tests might fail if there's lack of support.

+The testsuite follows the principles:

+- gather all output to logs
+- stop on first failure (do not clean up until the problem is investigated)
+- detect available capabilities in the system, skip if missing

 ## Quick start

 Run the tests from the top directory: